dice-group/KBQA-PG/KBQA/ranking/RANK_OF_TRIPLES/README.md

 # Modul Multihope_triples

 The module summarizes the triples for entities in the question and uses predicates from QALD8, QALD9 and LCQALD data sets.
-It uses prepared Pickle objects with table predicate - rank.
-It extracts triples from DBPedia, that have predicates from dataset and rank them according frequency of predicates in the data sets.
+It uses prepared Pickle objects with the match table predicate - rank.
+It extracts triples from DBPedia, that have predicates from the dataset and rank them according frequency of predicates in the data sets.
 There is possibility to set number of triples, that are nessesary.
-If the number of founded triples is less then required it additionaly adds triples with high relatedness score if the question has more then one entity.
+If the number of founded triples is less then required it additionaly adds triples with high relatedness score if the question has more than one entity.

 ### Functions:

+To get summarization you need to call only one function.

 #### triples_for_predicates_all_datasets.